-The following advanced routing scenarios give your on-premises network additional access beyond the resources in the connected VCN.
-Traffic travels from your on-premises network to the VCN, and then transits through the VCN to its destination.
+The following advanced routing scenarios give your on-premises network access beyond the resources in the connected VCN.
+Traffic travels from your on-premises network to the DRG, and then transits through the DRG to its destination.
 See these topics:

-- Transit Routing: Access to Multiple VCNs in the Same Region: Your on-premises network has access to multiple VCNs in the same region over a single FastConnect private virtual circuit or VPN Connect.
-The VCNs are in a hub-and-spoke topology, with the on-premises network connected to the VCN that acts as the hub.
-The spoke VCNs are peered with the hub VCN.
+- Transit Routing inside a hub VCN: Your on-premises network has access to multiple VCNs in the same region over a single FastConnect private virtual circuit or VPN Connect.
+The DRG and attached VCNs are in a hub-and-spoke topology, with the on-premises network connected to the DRG which acts as the hub.
+The spoke VCNs are peered.

-- Transit Routing: Private Access to Oracle Services: Your on-premises network has private access to Oracle services in the Oracle Services Network by way of the connected VCN and the VCN's service gateway .
+- Private Access to Oracle Services: Your on-premises network has private access to Oracle services in the Oracle Services Network by way of a connected VCN and the VCN's service gateway .
 The traffic does not go over the internet.